 Nokia's Increasing Focus On the U.S. Market

 Nokia Networks has increased its focus on more lucrative contracts in regions such as the U.S., where Chinese manufacturers such as Huawei and ZTE have been blacklisted amid security concerns.
 North America has historically accounted for less than 10% of Nokia revenues, but the mix is gradually improving with several network expansion/upgrade contract wins.
-At the end of Q3 2015, North America contributed 13% to Nokia Networks' overall sales.
-Lately, however, the segment has struggled in North America due to carriers' sluggish spending.
+At the end of 2015, North America contributed about 13% to Nokia Networks' overall sales.
+It could be near 25% this year, with Alcatel becoming a part of Nokia.

 Nokia Alcatel-Lucent Merger

-Nokia is reportedly looking for a hardware partner to re-enter the smartphone business through brand and technology licensing just two years after it exited the business.
-While this seems a surprising move given the highly competitive nature of the smartphone market, it makes some sense due to three reasons: 1) there has been a shift in Microsoft’s focus from handset business to developing an ecosystem; 2) the global growth in smartphone sales is strong; and, 3) strong customer response to its N1 tablet might have encouraged Nokia to reconsider its opportunities in the market.
-However, realizing that competition from leading smartphone vendors Apple and Samsung and low-cost manufacturers will not allow either easy entry or growth in the market, Nokia is planning to only provide design and technology, and it is searching for a partner to do all the “heavy lifting”.
+The move makes sense due to two reasons: 1) the global growth in smartphone sales is strong; and, 2) strong customer response to its N1 tablet might have encouraged Nokia to reconsider its opportunities in the market.
+However, realizing that competition from leading smartphone vendors Apple and Samsung and low-cost manufacturers will not allow either easy entry or growth in the market, Nokia is letting its licensing partner do all the “heavy lifting”.

 Internet Of Things Domain Warming Up